davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(convertToSnakeCase("My    object container"));

 #### <a name="language-types-object"></a>Object
-FINISH WHEN DONE MORE ON objects

-If you follow the prototype chain of any object in JavaScript it will ultimately lead back to the `Object`.
-This means that all objects in JavaScript have access to its members.

-NOTE: SOME ARE PROTOTYPE things... which access via the object.
-OTHER METHODS are used using the `Object` object itself (a bit like static methods).
-NEED TO BOTTOM THIS.
+JavaScript objects have been thoroughly explained in the [Objects](#language-objects) section further up.
+You can also look at MDN - Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).

+When going up the prototype chain of virtually an object you will eventually reach the `Object`.
+It provides some basic "instance" methods, like `toString()`, which are therefore available to an object you create.
+It also provides some methods which, in the C# world, would be classed as static.

+##### toString()
 It does have a `toString()` method, although this is not particularly useful.
 Other more specific object prototypes define their own, more specific versions, e.g. Array will return all its item values in a comma-separated string.

+##### hasOwnProperty()
 This function iterates through all the properties of an object and uses the `hasOwnProperty` method to log information about the ones which belong to the object itself and are not inherited via the prototype chain.
 It also contains one of the few generally accepted uses of the `for ... in` clause (see later) (LINK THEM TO IT).

 	// Outputs properties of an object that are defined directly with the object